wearerequired/admin-menu-manager/README.txt

 **Pro tip:** Admin Menu Manager works perfectly to get Jetpack out of the way.

+You can drag menu items anywhere you want, even from the top level to a sub menu item and vice-versa.
+Isn't that awesome?!

 **Demo**

 Check out this quick [demo video](https://cloudup.com/cJM_wnxhlJo) of the plugin in action.

+**Coming Soon**

+We're already working on version 2.0.0 of this plugin, which will ship with many more features.
+Soon you'll be able to:

+* Completely remove (and restore) menu items
+* Edit existing menu items and their icons
+* Add custom items to the admin menu

 **Contributions**